shanna/dm-sphinx-adapter/README.txt

 daemon_controller will start searchd on demand.

 It is already strongly encouraged but you will need to specify the path to your sphinx configuration file in order for searchd to run.
-See Sphinx Configuration, DataMapper::SphinxManagedClient.
+See Sphinx Configuration, DataMapper::Adapters::Sphinx::ManagedClient.

 The daemon_controller library can be found only on github, not rubyforge.
 See http://github.com/FooBarWidget/daemon_controller/tree/master